elliotboney/duck_nukem/session_context.md

 - ✅ COMPLETED: Camera system with smooth following and coordinate transformation
 - ✅ COMPLETED: Scrolling background with multiple parallax layers
 - ✅ COMPLETED: Ground system with proper collision and visual rendering
+- ✅ COMPLETED: Ground positioning and duck collision detection fixed
+- ✅ COMPLETED: Cloud system using clouds.png with proper parallax and tiling
-- 🔄 PENDING: All core systems complete - ready for gameplay elements
+- 🔄 PENDING: Core world systems fully polished - ready for gameplay elements (enemies, projectiles)

 ## Next Steps Suggestions
 Now that the core world systems are complete, the next logical steps are: